-For the case of a line projected into m images, we have a much stronger rank-constraint than in the case of a projected point: For a sufficiently large number of views m, the matrix M_l could in principle have a rank of five.
-The above constraint states that a meaningful preimage of m observed lines can only exist if rank(M_l) ≤ 1 .
+For a line projected into m images, we have a much stronger rank-constraint than for a projected point: For a sufficiently large number of views m, the matrix M_l could in principle have a rank of four.
+The above constraint states that a meaningful preimage of m observed lines can only exist if $rank(M_l) \leq 1$.